Linkaan/Fagelmatare/INSTALL.md

 2. Delete second partition with `d` then recreate it with `n` command.
    Use the same starting sector as deleted had and provide end sectore or size greater than deleted had having enough free space for Mounted Mode.
 When finished, exit fdisk with 'w' command.
 Now the partition size increased but file system size is not yet changed.
 3. Reboot piCore.
 It is necessary to make Kernel aware of changes.
-4. After reboot expand file system to the new partition boundaries with typing  the following command as root:
+4. After reboot ssh back into fgmaster and expand file system to the new partition boundaries with typing  the following command as root:
     ```bash
     tc@box:~$ sudo resize2fs /dev/mmcblk0p2
     ```